National Organization for Marriage: Transgender students

 On September 20, 2013, NOM announced that they would gather signatures aimed at putting a proposition on the November 2014 California ballot to repeal a law addressing the rights of transgender students.
 The law, AB 1266, allows students to play on school sports teams and to use school bathrooms that accord with their gender identity.
 Brown said that "Opening our most vulnerable areas at school including showers, bathrooms and changing rooms to members of the opposite sex is politically-correct madness that risks the privacy and security of our children and grandchildren."
 On February 24, 2014, the California secretary of state's office reported that the proposition had failed to gather enough valid signatures to qualify for the November election.

 International activities

-NOM president Brown has spoken in Russia calling for the illegalization of adoption by LGBT people.
-He spoke to the Duma committees on international affairs and the family, telling them that persecution of religious people would arise from permitting equal rights in any form.
+NOM president Brown has spoken in Russia against adoption by LGBT people.
+He spoke to the Committee on International Affairs of the State Duma, telling committee members that persecution of religious people would arise from permitting equal rights for LGBT people in any form.

 Free Speech Bus

-NOM worked with Spain-based advocacy group CitizenGo and the International Organization for the Family to attack the concept of transgenderism by having activists tour the United States, mainly on the East Coast, in the "Free Speech Bus", an orange bus with an anti-transgender message.
-The bus has the slogan: "It's Biology: Boys are boys... and always will be.
-Girls are Girls... and always will be.
+Along with the Spain-based advocacy group CitizenGo and the International Organization for the Family, NOM activists toured in the "Free Speech Bus", an orange bus displaying the anti-transgender slogan "It's Biology: Boys are boys... and always will be.
+Girls are girls... and always will be.
 You can't change sex.
 Respect all."
-At one stop in Boston, people tried to block the bus, and at another stop, it was vandalized.
+This campaign, aimed to oppose the concept of transgender people, mainly covered the U.S. East Coast.
+At one stop in Boston, protesters tried to block the bus, and at another stop, it was vandalized.